Y-Q-Y/cordova-plugin-mediaPicker/readme.md

+Cloned from https://github.com/OutSystems/cordova-plugin-local-notifications as a stable version for testing and subsequently production use

 # MediaPicker v:2.4.3

 android ios mediaPicker support  selection of multiple image and video gif  (Support Chinese, English, Spanish, Portuguese, and Turkish)</br>